famoser/elliptic/TESTING.md

 - We prefer the testset as closest to the elliptic curve as possible (i.e. we prefer `ecdh_ecpoint` over `ecdh` over `ecdsa`)

 It holds that:
-- Over every curve, at least one testset is executed
-- Over every math, at least one testset is executed (unless noted otherwise)
+- Over every curve and on every math, at least one full testset is executed

-Exceptions:
-- Test of `MG_ED_Math` fails (hence also `curve448Edwards` remains untested)
+- Exception: Test of `MG_ED_Math` fails (hence also `curve448Edwards` remains untested)

 | Curve            | Math                 | WycheProof        | Rooterberg |
 |------------------|----------------------|-------------------|------------|